 Why become a member of AMIA’s Academic Forum?

 Informatics is both a field with a rich history and continuously evolving as an academic discipline.
-Together, AMIA’s Academic Forum and informatics training programs are blazing a pathway and working together to formulate guidelines and best practices for education and training nationwide.
+Together, AMIA’s Academic Forum and informatics training programs are blazing a pathway and working together to formulate guidelines and best practices for informatics education and training nationwide.
 This institutional "members only" forum allows academic leaders and faculty to explore issues related to the organization and management of educational and research programs in universities and colleges.
 Issues of interest include competencies, certification, accreditation, training program management, promotion criteria, student recruitment, salary studies, and advocacy within academic environments and other related topics.
 AMIA connects a broad community of professionals and students interested in informatics.

 Qualification for Membership

-- Full Member: $4,000 per calendar year per academic unit
+- Full Program Member: $2,700 per calendar year

-- Affiliate Member: $4,000 per calendar year
+- Affiliate Member: $2,700 per calendar year

 - Emerging Program Member: $1,500 per calendar year (limit of two years)

 Benefits of Forum Membership

 - Appoint representatives to the Academic Forum to help shape the future of informatics within institutions of learning